sovansaro18/my-tiktok-bot/README.md

 The container starts long-polling Telegram and an HTTP health endpoint on `GET /` (returns `Bot is running smoothly!`).
 The bot handles `SIGINT` / `SIGTERM` for graceful shutdown, so orchestrators can stop it cleanly.

-### Railway / other PaaS
+### Railway

-1. Connect this repository to your hosting provider.
+1. Connect this repository to your Railway project.
-2. Set the environment variables from the table above in the provider's dashboard.
+2. Set the environment variables from the table above in Railway's dashboard.
-3. Let the provider build from the `Dockerfile` ( Railway auto-detects it).
-The `PORT` the health server listens on should match the provider's exposed port — if Railway assigns a dynamic port, set `PORT` accordingly.
+3. Railway auto-detects the `Dockerfile` and builds the image.
+If Railway assigns a dynamic port, set `PORT` to match.
 4. If you need cookies for YouTube/Facebook, mount the `cookies.txt` file as a secret and set `COOKIES_FILE` to its mounted path (e.g. `/secrets/cookies.txt`).

 ### Linux (without Docker)